sithmel/Do-androids-dream-of-electric-duck/README.md

 polymorphism is a very powerful mechanism we can leverage to generalise algorithms that work across different type of objects.
 We use it a lot in testing.
 Stubs Mocks and spies are fake objects, just real enough to pass the test.

-Polymorphism, comes with different flavours.
+Polymorphism, comes in different flavours.
 In classical OOP different objects are based on one or more interfaces.
 Every interface constitutes a contract: a promise to support a set of methods and attributes.